Why Dwolla’s next pivot will include new leadership

 Surprisingly, Milne revealed that Dwolla—which previously has kept details about its numbers close to the vest—has revenues of $10 million and supports more than $10 billion in gross payment volume and “quietly” recapitalized the company four years ago.

-After more than $22 billion in investments and a recapitalization four years ago, Dwolla's management is under pressure to produce fast growth, particularly given the high-profile investment in rival fintechs.
+After raising more than $22 million in funds and a recapitalization four years ago, Dwolla's management is under pressure to produce fast growth, particularly given the high-profile investment in rival fintechs.